microsoft/arcade-background-scroll/README.md

 This is an extension for [MakeCode Arcade](arcade.makecode.com) that adds blocks for scrolling and looping background images.

+It can also be used to create a parallax effect by scrolling multiple layers at different speeds.

 #### Metadata (used for search, rendering)

 * for PXT/arcade